 Book Chapter (fellows are bolded)

 Zhang H, Coetzee JC.
-Osteochondral Lesions of the Talus.
-In: Orthopaedics and Trauma.
-Springer.
+Osteochondral Lesions of the Talus in Slullitel, Pablo (eds).
+Orthopaedics and Trauma: Current Concepts and Best Practices.
+Springer Nature.
 Submitted August 2021.